 The Abrahamic Covenant Unifies Redemptive History

-During our senior year in high school (1978–79) three of us went to lunch.
+During our senior year of high school (1978–79) three of us went to lunch.
 Our public high school had an open campus, meaning that we were permitted to come and go so long as we attended classes.
 We piled into a friend’s . . .
 Continue reading →

 Theological Error Seeps In